bark-simulator/bark/docs/source/world.md

 ## Objects and Agents

 In BARK objects are static and can be extended to dynamic agents.
-Objects in BARK have a position, a shape and an ObjectId.
+Objects in BARK have a position, a shape, and an ObjectId.
-The agent extends this by adding a behavior, execution and dynamic model as described [here](models.md).
+The agent extends this by adding a behavior, execution, and dynamic model as described [here](models.md).
 Additionally, the agent also has a  `GoalDefinitionPtr` and `RoadCorridorPtr`.

 The agent class is defined as follows: